ztyyLV/web-twain-docs/faq/scanner-not-shown-or-not-responding-in-the browser.md

    In addition, if you are using 64-bit Internet Explorer, please make sure you have a 64-bit TWAIN driver of the scanner installed.

-2. For Firefox, Safari, etc., please go to C:\Windows\twain_32 and you should be able to find that your scanner driver has a sub-folder there.
+2. **For Firefox, Safari, etc.**, please go to C:\Windows\twain_32 and you should be able to find that your scanner driver has a sub-folder there.
 In order to show the scanner as an available source, you need to copy the dlls in the sub-folder and paste them to the folder C:\Windows\System32 (or C:\Windows\SysWOW64 on a 64-bit OS).

    For Internet Explorer, you can try one of the following tricks:
      1. Add the website to the zone of trusted sites.